Timely Multi-Process Estimation Over Erasure Channels With and Without Feedback: Signal-Independent Policies: Introduction

-Reference \cite{OU_original} is closely related to our setting, in which optimal sampling methods to minimize the long-term average MSE for an OU process is derived.
+Reference \cite{OU_original} is closely related to our setting, in which optimal sampling methods to minimize the long-term average MSE for an OU process are derived.
 It is shown that if sampling times are independent of the instantaneous values of the process (signal-independent sampling) the minimum MSE (MMSE) reduces to an increasing function of AoI (age penalty).
 Then, threshold policies are shown optimal in this case, in which a new sample is acquired only if the expected age-penalty by the time it arrives surpasses a certain value.
 This paper extends \cite{OU_original} (and the related studies in \cite{sample_quantize,guo2021optimal}) to multiple OU processes.

 In this paper, we study a remote sensing problem consisting of a shared controlled sensor, a shared queue, and a receiver (see Fig.~\ref{fig:system model}) to track $K$ independent, but not necessarily identical, OU processes.\footnote{The OU process is the continuous-time analog of the first-order autoregressive process \cite{ou-brownian-motion, doob-brownian-motion}, and is used to model various physical phenomena, and has relevant applications in control and finance.} The sensor transmits the collected samples over an erasure channel with probability $\epsilon$ after being processed for a random delay with service rate $\mu$.
 The sensor generates the samples \emph{at will}, subject to a total sampling frequency constraint $f_{\max}$.
 The goal is to minimize the long-term average sum MSE of the $K$ processes.
+We restrict our sampling policies to the family of \emph{signal-independent} policies, where the chosen sampling instants are identified based on the statistical measures of the processes and not the exact processes' values.\footnote{We note that there exists another family of sampling policies, namely, \emph{signal-dependent} policies.
+For this family of policies, the optimal sampling instants are defined as a function of the actual processes' values (or equivalently the instantaneous MSE of the reconstructed processes).
+Considering signal-dependent policies is an interesting future direction for this work, which is outside the scope of this paper.}